Your Dental Brand is More Than Your Logo

 How does your front desk receptionist respond when someone calls about being a new patient?
 If they go straight into talking about the insurance policy, it comes across as transactional.
-We recommend tracking phone calls received from your website or ads to improve in this area.
+We recommend tracking phone calls received from your website or paid ads to improve in this area.
 Read more phone answering tips here.

 Make patients feel welcomed, valued, and special on and off the phone.
 As a dental marketing agency, we can see the difference between offices that put thought and care into every interaction with a patient.
 We see it reflected in their reviews and the things people say about them.
 Put thought and attention into every interaction point with a customer.
 Good customer service is hard to come by today.
 So if you want your brand to stand out, provide exceptional customer service.
 We talk about how we like to surprise and delight our own clients here.

 The details create the whole.
 The entire brand experience, from your dental website and Facebook page to your reviews and patient appointments, must be consistent.
 Patients want to see that your online presence and their interactions with you and your team are in harmony.
 The completeness of your Google profile, the professionalism of your email signature, and even the accuracy of your Yelp page all contribute to how well you resonate with your target audience.

 Maybe your team answers the phone in a personal way.
 Amazing!
 But, if the look and feel of your website are messy and your website lacks original content, it creates uncertainty and confusion for your patients.
 Conversely, if a patient can see the team and office on your website and they can watch a video of the dentist talking about their approach, it creates connection and trust.